 #1 Discover Masterpieces on a Tour of the Hermitage Museum

-If you don’t see anything else in St. Petersburg, you must go visit The Hermitage museum.
-It is the second largest museum in the world, second only to the Louvre in Paris.
+If you don’t see anything else in St. Petersburg, you must go visit The Hermitage museum, the second largest museum in the World!
+(Second only to the Louvre in Paris).
 The museum complex consists of 5 separate buildings connected by a series of galleries and halls.

 The main building of The Hermitage Museum, is know as “The Winter Palace” — the original (Winter) residence of the Russian Royal family (The Romanovs).
 There, you will find a series of elegant rooms including ballrooms, the throne chair room, reception rooms, and various private chambers.

 The other buildings of the Hermitage house collections of Ancient Greek, Roman, and Egyptian artifacts, as well as classic Italian, French, and Spanish paintings and statues.
 Within these collections, you can find many world-renowned masterpieces.
 This includes some famous pieces by Raphael, Leonardo da Vinci, Titian, Michelangelo, Rembrandt, among many others, making a visit to The Hermitage Museum is #1 out of the Top 10 things to do in St. Petersburg.

 We have a separate article about The Hermitage Museum, be sure to read it for more information about its history!

 #2 Adore Mosaics Of The Church On The Spilled Blood

 It should be a crime to come to St. Petersburg and not visit this amazing church.
 The Church on The Spilled Blood (or Church of Our Savior on Spilled Blood) has a long and unusual history.